Anti-scatter grid: Operation

 Scattered x-rays do not travel in parallel to rays that pass directly through the patient.
 The quantity of scattering depends on several factors including: x-ray beam area, x-ray photon energies (determined by tube voltage setting), thickness of the tissue, and the composition of the tissue.
 By 'rejecting' scattered x-rays before they reach the detector, the Bucky-Potter grid improves recorded contrast.

 The grid is constructed of a series of alternating parallel strips of lead and a radiolucent substance such as a plastic, carbon fibre, aluminium, even paper.
 The grid is placed between the patient and the detector during the exposure.
 Radiation which has travelled straight through the patient from the x-ray source moves directly through the radiolucent portions of the grid and strikes the detector.
 Radiation which has been scattered while travelling through the patient strikes the lead strips at an angle, and is either attenuated or further scattered.
 As a result, only radiation which has travelled directly through the patient is imaged on the detector, increasing contrast.

 The single most important parameter that influences the performance of an anti-scatter grid is the grid ratio.
 The grid ratio is the ratio of the height to the width of the interspaces (not the grid bars) in the grid.
 Grid ratios of 8:1, 10:1, and 12:1 are most.
 A 5:1 grid is most common for mammography.
 The grid is essentially a one-dimensional Collimator and increasing the grid ratio increases the degree of collimation.
-Higher grid ratios provide better scatter cleanup, but they also result in greater radiation doses to the patient.
+Higher grid ratios provide better scatter cleanup, but they also result in greater radiation doses to the patient, as higher radiation doses are needed for the same amount of photons to reach the detector.
 In addition, though higher ratios are possible, they require greater radiation intensity increases when used, require more precise positioning, and are more expensive to produce.